What is Pointing?

 Beaded pointing is a type of pointing which gives a decorative look to the walls.
 But it is difficult to maintain, it may be damaged due to adverse effects of the environment.
 This type of pointing is created with the help of suitable tools.
-Mostly, steel or iron rod with a concave edge are used for creating such types of pointing.
+Mostly, steel or iron rods with a concave edge are used for creating such types of pointing.

 2. Flush Pointing

 Flush pointing is the simple form of pointing.
 It is formed by removing excess mortar from the joint.
 In this pointing raked joints are filled up by mortar and finished flush with the face of the masonry.
 It is not good in appearance.
 But, it is more durable and is not easily affected by weathering effects.
 Being simple, this pointing is extensively used.

 3. Recessed Pointing

 It is another type of pointing, and gives a beautiful look to the wall.
 In the case of the recessed pointing, the face of the pointing is pressed inside the wall around 5 mm.
 But the face of the pointing is kept verticle.
 This type of pointing is done by means of suitable tools.
 But it is easily affected by rainwater and holds the dust in its grooves.

 4. Rubbed or Key or Grooved Pointing

 In this pointing, at first, all the joints are filled up flush with the face of masonry, and then a semi-circular groove is formed by means of a suitable tool.
 The tools which are used for making such types of pointing is know as ‘pointer’ or ‘naila’.
 This type of pointing is very good in appearance and quite common use.

 5. Tuck Pointing

 Tuck pointing is another type of pointing.
-In this pointing a groove having a width of 5 mm and depth 3 mm is formed at the center of the mortar joint.
-And, then this groove is filled with white lime putty (containing small amount of silver sand) is slightly projecting outside the finished surface of the pointing.
+In this pointing, a groove having a width of 5 mm and a depth of 3 mm is formed at the center of the mortar joint.
+And, then this groove is filled with white lime putty (containing a small amount of silver sand) is slightly projecting outside the finished surface of the pointing.
 This pointing is good in appearance.